redtimmy/OAMBuster/README.md

 Stage 3 will launch the multithreaded Padding Oracle attack.

 ## More information
+Please adjust the valid_padding() function to catch the error that is returned from a padding failure in your environment.

 For more information about the exploit and our trainings on advanced Java attacks, see [RedTimmy.com](http://www.redtimmy.com)